elpy1/tlsfp/README.md

 - Working with binary data and unpacking specific elements of the TLS handshake
 - How to check (or *peek* at) the data in the socket receive buffer before actually consuming it (to capture the client handshake and decide whether to initiate the server-side handshake).
 - Building a very crude barebones HTTP server
+- QUIC is going to provide enhanced security and performance but poses challenges for legitimate network monitoring

 Each of these could easily be a separate blog post!

 ### The future of fingerprinting
-In regard to TLS fingerprinting, I don't think it's as powerful as I first thought, at least not on its own.
-JA4 fingerprints are a big improvement on JA3 but sophisticated actors can still easily spoof their handshake data to evade detection or impersonate legitimate clients.
-Some usecases for fingerprinting that come to mind:
+I don't think TLS fingerprinting is as powerful as I first thought, at least not on its own.
+JA4 is a big improvement on JA3 but sophisticated actors can still easily spoof their handshake data to evade detection or impersonate legitimate clients.

+These are some of the better usecases that come to mind:
-- detection of bots and malware
+- detection of bots and malware (e.g. blocking known fingerprints)
-- traffic anlysis and anomaly detection
+- traffic anlysis and anomaly detection (e.g. detecting malicious activity based on unusual patterns in traffic)
-- client behaviour analysis
+- client behaviour analysis (e.g. detecting a device change and issuing an auth challenge to a user)
-- intrusion detection
+- intrusion detection (e.g. detecting an unauthorised device on a corporate network)
+- MITM detection (e.g. detecting traffic interception attempts)

-I do wonder whether TLS data becomes more or less useful in future.
-In general I think fingerprinting is likely to become more common as QUIC continues to be adopted, which will surely make traffic inspection and MITM boxes for companies and network providers much more difficult.
-I assume we'll see more and more different types of data used for fingerprinting, and those who can use big data to find innovative ways to find and combine meaningful fingerprints will benefit most.
+I wonder whether TLS data will become more or less useful in future.
+As QUIC adoption continues, I believe fingerprinting will become more prevalent, presenting challenges for companies and network providers that rely on MITM boxes or network traffic snooping.
+With DNS and HTTP traffic inspection becoming more difficult we'll likely see more diverse types of data used for fingerprinting.
+Those with access to big data, who can find innovative ways to find and extract meaningful information for fingerprinting, will benefit the most.

 ### Further reading
 Special mention for these excellent resources: